rajkumarpb/chitfund/README.md

 # ChitFund Management
-   * Developed a Intranet Responsive Web Page with PHP, HTML, CSS for local Chit fund Management.
+   * Developed an offline Responsive Web Page with PHP, HTML, CSS for local Chit fund Management.

 ## Description about ChitFund